venkatraj/js-notes/Part 1/02. Fundamentals/11 Logical Operators/logical.md

 alert( undefined || null || 0 ); // 0 (all falsy, returns the last value
 ```

-This behaviour is useful when we need a default value.
+This behavior is useful when we need a default value.
 Consider this
 ```
 let currentUser = null;
 let defaultUser = "John";